-I adapted this recipe from Green Kitchen Stories, a great vegetarian food blog.
-Their recipe call for Chanterelle mushrooms but (a) I didn’t have any and (b) the price here for one pound chanterelles is $42.
-Never mind, let’s make it with crimini mushrooms and see what happens.
+I adapted this recipe from Green Kitchen Stories blog.
+Their recipe call for Chanterelle mushrooms but (a) I didn’t have any and (b) the price here for one pound (half a kilo) chanterelles is $42.
+I’m sure it tastes divine but the the humble crimini mushrooms make a great job.

-A good thing happened.
-I’m not a person that gives an advice unless you ask for it, but in this case I will give you one.
-Save this recipe NOW.
-Time will pass and you’ll forget.
-And when the cold and rainy days will knock on your door, you’ll regret that you didn’t save it.
-A recipe like this one will keep you and your family warm and happy.
+I’m not a type of a person that gives an advice unless you ask for it, but in this case let me give you one.
+Save this recipe, NOW.
+Save it for cold and rainy days.
+It will keep you warm, cosy and happy.

 Earthy French lentil and mushroom soup